cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 1. Distribute them efficiently for parallel execution.
 1. Reuse them in different environments.

-To illustrate that, let's see a another example.
+To illustrate that, let's see another example.
 In this graph we create a simplified artificial neuron, with an input `x`, weight `w` and output `y` (technically, it's missing a non-linearity after the output to be neuron - it's simplified for illustration).